dalel487/su2hmc/README.md

 lat/0604004](https://arxiv.org/abs/hep-lat/0604004)

 It has since been rewritten in C and has been adapted for CUDA on a single GPU.
-We have sucessfully run on 7000+ Zen 2 cores, as well as A100 GPUs
+We have sucessfully run on 7000+ Zen 2 cores, as well as Nvidia GPUs.

 Some adaptions from the original are:
 -	Mixed precision conjugate gradient